Resources and Information

 Below you will find a few important points noted within the EHDL related to off-campus students.
 This webpage is not intended to be a full representation of the law.

-(a) before signing a lease or becoming a tenant of a property located in an Educational Housing District, notify his or her property owner or manager that he or she is a student, provide the property owner or manager with the name of the school he or she attends and advise the property owner or manager whether the school is in an Educational Housing District; and
+a) before signing a lease or becoming a tenant of a property located in an Educational Housing District, notify [their] property owner or manager that [they are] a student, provide the property owner or manager with the name of the school [they attend] and advise the property owner or manager whether the school is in an Educational Housing District; and

-(b) provide the college or university that he or she attends with his or her local address no later than September 1 of each year or in accordance with the adopted policy of the college or university for the provision of local addresses in order to assist the college or university in its efforts to contact students in the event that the college or university needs to notify them of matters involving danger or threats to health, safety or the general welfare, respond to local or national emergencies, or respond to any lawful government inquiry.
+b) provide the college or university that [they attend] with [their] local address no later than September 1 of each year or in accordance with the adopted policy of the college or university for the provision of local addresses in order to assist the college or university in its efforts to contact students in the event that the college or university needs to notify them of matters involving danger or threats to health, safety or the general welfare, respond to local or national emergencies, or respond to any lawful government inquiry.
 The student shall notify the college or university within five (5) days of any change in that address.